-Air pollution causes a variety of health problems for people of all ages; however, the elderly, young, sick, disabled and poor are more disproportionally affected.
+Air pollution causes a variety of health problems for people of all ages.
+However, the elderly, young, sick, disabled and poor are more disproportionally affected.
 This is also the case when comparing poorer nations that have less pollution restrictions to wealthier and more environmentally regulated countries.

 Eye, Nose and Throat Irritation

 Smog is a combination of smoke and fog.
-Smoke contains particulate matter which can severely irritate the eyes, nose and throat.
+Smoke contains particulate matter which can severely irritate the eyes, nose, and throat.
 Even short term exposure to significant particulate matter can cause intense coughing spells, sneezing, eye watering and burning.

 Bronchitis and Pneumonia

 PAHs are released when fuel such as wood and coal are burned, as well as from grilling food and vehicle emissions.
-In addition, indoor air pollution from cooking fuels is detrimental to women and children across the world.
+In addition, indoor air pollution from cooking fuels is detrimental to people across the world.
 According to the World Health Organization, exposure to indoor pollution more than doubles the risk of pneumonia.

-Asthma and Emphysemia
+Asthma and Emphysema

 Sulfur dioxide affects people with chronic conditions as well.
 Since it tightens the airways it can cause people with asthma or emphysema to have stronger symptoms than normal and an increased lack of breath.
 Air pollution from industrial plants, factories and automobiles all contribute significantly to an increase in asthma attacks.

 Pollution acts as a trigger to inflame already existing allergic reactions.
 Ozone is one of the main culprits.
 People who have strong allergies may want to stay clear of high traffic areas like freeways and highways; ozone is particularly acute in these areas.

 Air Pollution and Mortality

 Air pollution can lead to death in many cases.
 The World Health Organization estimates that indoor air pollution from solid fuel leads to approximately 1.6 million deaths per year.
-During London's "Smog Disaster" in 1952 about four thousand people died in just a few days because of a high concentration of air pollution.
+During London's "Smog Disaster" in 1952, about four thousand people died in just a few days because of a high concentration of air pollution.